codepath/web103_finalproject/README.md

 CodePath WEB103 Final Project

-Designed and developed by: [Ayushi Porwal, Justin Bradshaw, Anh Nguyen]
+Designed and developed by: [Ayushi Porwal]

 🔗 Link to deployed app: